William Chatfield

 William Charles Chatfield (1851 – 30 May 1930) was a New Zealand architect.
 He was born in Sussex and educated in Brixton, Surrey.
 He moved to New Zealand at the age of 16.
-In 1886 he designed the Te Aro Opera House which was located at 73 Manners Street.
+In 1886 he designed the Wellington Opera House, which burnt down 2 years later.
 Two of his remaining buildings are the Star Boating Club and the Stewart Dawson's Building.

 Chatfield died on 30 May 1930 aged 79.